-According to these peer-to-peer fundraising best practices by OneCause, it’s helpful if your P2P software integrates with your CRM, as this can streamline much of your data organization process.
+According to these peer-to-peer fundraising best practices by OneCause, it’s helpful if your peer-to-peer software integrates with your CRM, as this can streamline much of your data organization process.

 For example, integrating your fundraising and donor engagement tools will then allow you to:

-- Let data flow from your P2P platform into your database, which limits the amount of data your team will have to manually enter (and reduces human error!).
+- Let data flow from your peer-to-peer platform into your database, which limits the amount of data your team will have to manually enter and reduces human error.

 - Let your team work from one connected interface instead of multiple platforms that operate independently of one another.

-- Track specific pieces of supporter data so you can personalize your outreach to them (more on this later!).
+- Track specific pieces of supporter data so you can personalize your outreach to them.

 - Track how you’re interacting with supporters to ensure you maintain an active relationship with them.
-This will especially come in handy when it’s time to recruit supporters for your next P2P fundraiser.
+This will especially come in handy when it’s time to recruit supporters for your next peer-to-peer fundraiser.

 If you’re looking to upgrade your donor database system or want more insight, check out this list of top CRM software.